jtomchak/killick-demo/README.md

 ```

 * we now have access to `state.auth.inProgress` so we can disable the login button to prevent lots of crazy clicking. `disabled={this.props.inProgress}`

+# Part-18

+## The great redirect

+* `npm install react-router-redux`
+* redirect reducer to handle redirect actions, so a component can send an action type 'REDIRECT' and the reducer will handle it and `App.js` will do the actual routing.